 The Scheduled Instructions (SRSI) file contains the systematic instruction detail for accounts that have scheduled buys, sells, and/or exchanges.
 The file contains the elements of the instruction including, but not limited to account, CUSIP, quantity, transaction amount, applicable dates, and more.

 A full file is created nightly.

 SUBD/SUBF - Sub-Account for Bank Custody - sanitized copybook - 4/1/16

 The Sub-Account for Bank Custody files (SUBD and SUBF) are created after the close of business batch cycle.
 The files contain the sub-accounts associated with Bank Custody accounts and their appropriate characteristics.
 SUBD is created nightly and SUBF is refreshed nightly, weekly or monthly.

 The Sub-Account for Bank Custody files (SUBD and SUBF) are created after the close of business batch cycle.
 The files contain the sub-accounts associated with Bank Custody accounts and their appropriate characteristics.

 The SWIFT Federal Funds Messages (SWFF) file is designed to provide SWIFT message types 103 and 202 for incoming and outgoing USD wires and outgoing non-USD wires processed on Pershing systems.
 Non-USD incoming SWIFT message types are 103, 202 and 910.
 The activity reflects messages received throughout and up through the close of the business day.

-The new file will contain Pershing User Data Entitlements in the IBD/Office/IP/Account hierarchy.
-User ids are grouped by their Primary IBD/Office association.
+The User Data Entitlements file (UDAI) contains Pershing User Data Entitlements in the IBD/Office/IP/Account hierarchy.
+User IDs are grouped by their Primary IBD/Office association.